 With cachexia, the cells in your muscles, fat and liver might not respond well to insulin.
 This is called insulin resistance.
 Insulin helps to take glucose from your blood.
 So your body can't use glucose from your blood for energy.

 Scientists also think that cancer causes the immune system to release certain chemicals into the blood.
 This causes inflammation.
 These chemicals are called cytokines and contribute to the loss of fat and muscle.

-These chemicals may make your metabolism speed up so that you use up calories faster.
-Because your body is using up energy faster than it is getting it, you can have severe weight loss even if you are eating normally.
+The chemicals may make your metabolism speed up so that you use up calories faster.
+Because your body is using up energy faster than it is getting it, you can have severe weight loss.
+This can happen even if you are eating normally.

 Symptoms of cachexia

-Cachexia seems to be more common in people with lung cancer or with cancers anywhere in the digestive system.
+Cachexia is more common in people with lung cancer or with cancers anywhere in the digestive system.
 The main symptoms are:

-- severe loss of weight, including loss of fat and muscle mass
+- severe weight loss, including loss of fat and muscle mass

 - loss of appetite